 If you’re reading this article, you might already be contributing monthly to a 401K or IRA.
 You’re also likely looking into how to create wealth.
 For most people, the way to go about doing this is to invest their extra income in the stock market.

-While 2020 started with the US economy in a strong position, the impact of COVID-19 and the resulting recession has caused many to re-think where they are investing.
-In the current economic climate, building wealth may have to go far beyond your typical nine-to-five job and investing in stocks, bonds, and mutual funds.
+In the current economic climate, building wealth may have to go far beyond your typical 9-to-5 job and investing in stocks, bonds, and mutual funds.
 Savvy investors will start keeping an eye out for non-stock investment opportunities that may present themselves as a result of this evolving situation.

-If you are new to alternative investments, now may be the right time to explore stock market alternatives and alternative investment ideas that you may not have been aware of before.
+If you are new to alternative investments and private equity, now may be the right time to explore stock market alternatives and alternative investment ideas that you may not have been aware of before.
 Alternative investments have always been an option available to motivated investors but because investments other than stocks are not as commonplace, many do not feel as comfortable with them.

 Many alternative investment opportunities typically have a low correlation to the stock market and can potentially protect your portfolio against fluctuations in the broader economy.
 Instead of putting all your hard-earned money in the same basket, consider these 5 alternative strategies that can help you invest in alternative investments, beyond the stock market.